azaharafernandezguizan/myPlannedTasks/index.md

 ## November 2018

-   1. Make a chat using Google Home Assistant.
+   1. Prepare my talk in JsCanDay2018.

+   2. Give the talk in JsCanDay2018.

 ## December 2018

-   1. Make a bot for Afaya publications.
+   1. Make a bot using Google Home.

 ## To remember  --> Before the end of 2017
 1. Pass the Scrum Manager Certification exam --> **Passed!**